 Another staple strategy for nearly any product category, from travel, to beauty, tech, and food, reviews generally cover a user experience and critique how well a product works, as well as go over the pros and cons of the product.
 They can either be demonstrated through videos or through written blog posts depending on the individual KOL.
 Reviews can also be paired with brief tutorials or tips to offer broader insight.

 Marketers also shouldn’t forget the importance of user reviews for their product either—these not only relay valuable feedback to the brand, but they create “micro-influencers” out of customers.
 Countless potential customers find out about a product or brand through their friends, family, or community, so the more people encouraged to talk about their experience with a product, the better chance that the brand will reach their target customer.
-KOLs can encourage or incentivize their followers to share their own opinions and experiences with the product either within the KOL’s forum or on the brand’s own page.
+KOLs can encourage or incentivise their followers to share their own opinions and experiences with the product either within the KOL’s forum or on the brand’s own page.

 Product sharing is a more relaxed cousin of the product review, but still effective at generating excitement around a specific item.
 Product sharing works well with short videos and live streams on platforms like Taobao Live, in which a KOL will display the product and talk viewers through its various functions and applications, infomercial-style.

 The KOL’s personality and charisma are arguably the key components of the product sharing video, so brands should screen potential partners for tone, style, and compatibility with the brand’s positioning and values.
 The KOL’s followers may not be particularly interested in the product.
 They will come to be entertained by the influencer, but if the KOL can bring the product to life in a compelling way, followers may still be convinced to purchase.
-A good example is Gen Z influencer Benny, or Dong Zichu, who brings sass and humor to his cosmetic demonstrations, earning a following of 4 million on Sina Weibo.
+A good example is Gen Z influencer Benny, or Dong Zichu, who brings sass and humour to his cosmetic demonstrations, earning a following of 4 million on Sina Weibo.

 Another vital element in the dynamic is trust.
 Many KOLs have intensely loyal followings who will act on their idols’ recommendations.
 So when Li Jiaqi utters his “Buy it!” catchphrase, his followers have shown remarkable willingness to do just that.
 Li famously sold 15,000 lipsticks in only five minutes during 2018’s Singles’ Day sales.
 Li’s more recent woes have underlined the centrality of trust—a disastrous demonstration of a supposedly non-stick frying pan ended in failure, with eggs stuck to the pan and metaphorical egg on Li’s face taking some of the gloss off his credibility.